doanvalerie/pokemini-website/docs/description.md

 2. To view all the Pokémon that the user has collected, they can navigate to a collection page that displays character sprites for each Pokémon in their collection.
-3. When the user enters a 10-meter radius of a Pokémon, a "fight or flee" page is rendered.
+3. When the user enters a 10-meter radius of a Pokémon, a fight-or-flee page is rendered.
 The user is informed that a Pokémon nearby has been detected.
    The user utilizes an IR remote to input whether they will flee or fight the Pokémon.
 If the user flees, they are redirected to the landing page.